Capital (film): Reception

-The film received slightly above average reviews during its initial appearance at various film festivals.
+Capital received slightly above average reviews during its initial appearance at various film festivals.

-It was the closing film at the Festival International du Film Indépendant de Bordeaux in Bordeaux, France.
+It was the closing film at the Festival international du film indépendant de Bordeaux in Bordeaux, France.
 It was nominated for the Golden Shell for best film, the Silver Shell for Best Director and the special jury prize at the 2012 San Sebastián International Film Festival and a FIPRESCI prize at the 2012 Toronto International Film Festival.

-The film began regular public showings on 14 November 2012.

-Shown at 36th annual Mill Valley Film Festival, at the Christopher B Smith Film Centre on 4 October 2013.
+The film was screened at 36th annual Mill Valley Film Festival on 4 October 2013.
 Costa-Gavras was present and answered questions at a Q&A conducted by Peter Coyote.

+The film was released in cinemas on 14 November 2012.